EuclidsToolworks/substack-automation/docs/projects-option-1.md

-# Projects at Euclid’s Toolworks
+# Projects at Euclid’s Toolworks—Option 1

 *Hey, woodshop pals!
 I’m knee-deep in sawdust at Euclid’s Toolworks, learning hand tool woodworking and chasing geometric vibes.
 Here’s what’s on my bench—jump in with a comment or subscribe to swap shop stories!*